 When you dig a little deeper into Italian cuisine, you realise that they are very particular about what foods go together and how certain dishes are set in stone.
 Orecchiette with Sausage & Broccoli Rabe is one such dish.
 I'm all for an authentic Italian recipe, so happy to play by the rules and create dishes as they should be.

-Broccoli rabe (rapini) is actually not broccoli at all, and is more closely related to turnip.
+Broccoli rabe (also known as rapini) is actually not broccoli at all, and apparently is more closely related to turnip.
 The end tips resemble broccolini which is most likely why it get its nickname.
 The leaves and stems are used in the recipe and bring a bitterness to the dish.
-This bitterness works so well with Italian style sausage - sweet and meaty with aniseed fennel flavour - it's perfect!
+This bitterness works so well to counteract the sweetness of Italian style sausage, with all it's wonderful aniseed fennel flavour.

 What is Orecchiette Pasta?